geneb/ScarletDME/README.md

 ncurses-devel
 ncurses-compat-libs

+For Debian 11, the following packages may need to be installed:
+(you need to enable access to the 32 bit repository, this is done via: sudo dpkg --add-architecture i386)

+libc6-dev:i386 (required for the 32 bit libcrypt.so)
+gcc-multilib
+lib32gcc-10-dev (maybe)

+Raspberry Pi users should check out info/raspberry-pi.txt.

 If you would like to support remote access to your ScarletDME system via the QMClient API or telnet services, you'll need to install: xinetd